Amsden Building collapse: Investigation

 An inquest was held before Judge Willis A. Kingsbury of the First Southern Middlesex District Court.
 His report found that the cause of the accident was "the inadequacy of the pier-footings, aggravated by the overloading of the roof and first floor, and by the steel-frame construction, too light in many positions to bear even the dead weight of the building".
-He blamed the architect for poor supervision of the project and for accepting the steel work even though it was not up to his specifications, the contractor from overloading the building with construction material and for constructing shoddy pier-footings, and the subcontractor responsible for the steel work for erecting an unsafe frame. "the passage of a law requiring architects to pass examinations as to their qualifications" before being allowed to practice.
+He blamed the architect for poor supervision of the project and for accepting the steel work even though it was not up to his specifications, the contractor from overloading the building with construction material and for constructing shoddy pier-footings, and the subcontractor responsible for the steel work for erecting an unsafe frame.
 The report was forwarded to a grand jury on March 8, 1907.
+The grand jury recommended "the passage of a law requiring architects to pass examinations as to their qualifications" before being allowed to practice.

-A grand jury indicted contractor Andrew Jensen and architect Charles E. Barnes for manslaughter, however on October 2, 1907, district attorney Hugh Bancroft nol prosed the cases.
+The grand jury indicted contractor Andrew Jensen and architect Charles E. Barnes for manslaughter; however, on October 2, 1907, district attorney Hugh Bancroft nol prosed the cases.

+Legacy

+The namesake of the building, George M. Amsden, died in Lisle, New York, in October 1909 at age 72.
+He had made his fortune working as a tin peddler in Massachusetts and Rhode Island.
+He reportedly "lost the property" prior to his death.

+When the Amsden Building was completed is unclear, although advertisements for a business located in the building were published by mid-1912.
+The building still stands in Framingham, located at 95–117 Concord Street, at the corner of Kendall Street.
+In March 2019, a ribbon cutting ceremony was held for 24 new apartments located on the second and third floors of the building.
+Prior to being renovated for apartments, those floors were vacant, but had previously held a bowling alley, offices, and a restaurant and bar.
+The ground floor houses several retail businesses.